HaxeFoundation/HaxeManual/md/manual/types-interfaces.md

 ```haxe
 class Point implements Printable { }
 ```
-The `implements` keyword here denotes that `Point` has a "is-a" relationship to `Printable`, i.e. each instance of `Point` is also an instance of `Printable`.
+Here, the `implements` keyword denotes that `Point` has a "is-a" relationship to `Printable`, i.e. each instance of `Point` is also an instance of `Printable`.
 While a class may only have one parent class, it may implement multiple interfaces through multiple `implements` keywords:

 ```haxe
 class Point implements Printable